tannazma/Appstore-moc/README.md

 - [x] Add search icon to the search input
 - [x] Pixel-Perfect the featured section
 - [x] Put 4 apps in the featured section (and enable scrolling)

+TODO series 2:
+- [ ] Add Slide Left and Slide Right buttons to featured section
+- [ ] Make the Discover header appear only in the content section (and not in top of sidebar section)
+- [ ] use a free stock photos source for images of the banner and featured section
+- [ ] Create a GitHub repository
+- [ ] Use GitHub pages to make your website available locally
+- [ ] Do a little polish on the visuals of the website (final touches)
+- [ ] Replace this README.md with a descent and good-looking description of what this project is
+- [ ] Ask for my review